Found in Translation Competition and Workshop

 Agora Collective, 20 April 2013, 1:30pm – 3:00 pm

 John E. Woods, Martin Chalmers, and Lucy Renner-Jones had a panel discussion, moderated by Katy Derbyshire, on working as a professional in the translation industry.
 They looked at language and translation from various aspects: cultural, socio-political, historical, and practical, as well as talking about what challenges a translator faces both with the work and in the workforce.

 John E. Woods is a translator who specializes in translating German literature and whose portfolio includes much of the fictional prose of Arno Schmidt and contemporary authors such as Ingo Schulze and Christoph Ransmayr.
 He has translated all of the major novels of Thomas Mann as well as works by many other writers.

-The late Martin Chalmers’s book translations include work by Herta Mueller, Erich Fried, Hubert Fichte, and Alexander Kluge as well as The Diaries of Victor Klemperer.
+Martin Chalmers’s book translations include work by Herta Mueller, Erich Fried, Hubert Fichte, and Alexander Kluge as well as The Diaries of Victor Klemperer.
 In 2013, he had recently had translations of Hans Magnus Enzensberger published under the titles The Silences of Hammerstein and (with Esther Kinsky) A History of Clouds.